-Quite a while I did a cursory look at the new Acros film simulation included with cameras having Fuji's updated X Processor Pro or whatever they call it.
+Quite a while ago I did a cursory look at the new Acros film simulation included with cameras having Fuji's updated X Processor Pro or whatever they call it.
 The entire focus of that post was about the grain emulation.
 Why?
 Well the slight difference in the tonal curve isn't crazy special from my point of view.
 Is it?
-Don't get me wrong, I love my Fuji gear and am a loyal customer but All the hoopla and "we cannot do dis without processor pro" crap is about the grain emulation.
+Don't get me wrong, I love my Fuji gear and am a loyal customer but all the hoopla and "we cannot do dis without processor pro" crap is about the grain emulation.
 I hope they aren't trying to say some minor tonal response curve change-up or color sensitivity (which appears similar to the old Monochrome emulation) is something that requires super-hefty processing power just not available before — complete nonsense.

 So… What about that tonal response curve?
 How special is it and what does it matter anyway?
 A lot, a little?

 Below we have exactly as shot OOC JPEG from my XPro-2 using Acros+G with none of that grain emulation stuff.
 Just a resize to a manageable size, that's it.
 No sharpening on export, no nothin'

 Now the next one is from Lightroom CC using the Camera Acros+G profile in Adobe's camera calibration section.
 Same deal, no nothing in terms of other adjustments and exported without any output sharpening.